 This option applies if you are working with multiple projects in a solution and one of the projects is a Web site.
 Select the check box to have Visual Studio perform a complete compilation of the Web site whenever you choose to build the entire solution.

 Visual Web Developer runs Code Analysis (previously called FxCop) when building; this reports information about the assemblies, such as possible design, localization, performance, and security improvements.

 The options in this group determine whether Visual Web Developer checks your page or pages to see if they meet accessibility standards and are usable by people with disabilities.
-You can specify which accessibility standards to apply and which error or warning messages you want to see by using settings on the Accessibility property page.
+The specific type of accessibility validation checking that Visual Web Developer performs is determined by settings you make in the Accessibility, Web Site Property Pages Dialog Box.

 Include accessibility validation when building page